jxnl/blog/docs/systematically-improve-your-rag.md

 ## Why now?

-- RAG is becoming essential for competitive AI integration
+- RAG is a new field, creating a level playing field for all learners
-- Focus is shifting from basic implementation to performance optimization
-- Core principles of effective RAG systems are crystallizing
+- Everyone is starting from the ground up, regardless of prior experience
+- This course offers a unique opportunity to get ahead of the curve
-- Early adopters gain significant market advantages
+- Early understanding of RAG principles can lead to significant competitive advantages
-- Instructor's real-world experience provides immediately applicable insights
+- The timing is perfect to build a strong foundation in this emerging technology
+- Instructor's insights are particularly valuable in this nascent stage of RAG development

 ## Won't a lot change by February?

-- Course focuses on enduring principles, not just current tools
+- Course focuses on timeless fundamentals of problem decomposition
-- You'll learn to evaluate and integrate new technologies rapidly
+- You'll learn to conduct rapid evaluations and identify bottlenecks
-- By February, you'll be positioned to leverage new developments immediately
-- Course content will be updated to reflect any significant changes
+- Emphasis on efficient resource allocation for RAG systems
+- Skills in building UIs that generate valuable training data
-- Skills developed are foundational and will remain relevant
+- These core competencies remain relevant regardless of technological changes

 ## Why does my team need this?